Dark mode is now officially supported by both iOS and Android

 This enables the usage of specific resource folders like drawable-night and values-night.
 These resources will be automatically used when Dark Theme is enabled, and they allow detailed changes to be implemented.

-Dark mode delivers a new flavor to the apps making them fit well with users that like to have more pixels off on today’s OLED screens, making them happy and saving energy, it’s a win for everybody.
+Dark mode delivers a new flavor to the apps making them fit well with users that like to have more pixels off on today’s OLED screens.
+This is crucial for saving energy to increase battery life, so it’s a win for everybody.

 Curious to learn more?